bmcdavid/DotNetStarter/docs/index.md

 Current: [![Current Build status](https://ci.appveyor.com/api/projects/status/a907wfniy73sk5de?svg=true)](https://ci.appveyor.com/project/bmcdavid/dotnetstarter)

 DotNetStarter is a framework for composing applications where many components are provided by NuGet packages.
-There are two main audiences: package authors and Application developers.
+The main audiences of DotNetStarter are package authors and application developers.

 Package authors can depend on either the [configuration and startup abstractions](https://www.nuget.org/packages/DotNetStarter.Abstractions/) or the [registration attribute abstractions](https://www.nuget.org/packages/DotNetStarter.RegistrationAbstractions/) to create their components.
 The components can then be designed with constructor dependency injection in mind.
 These classes can then be registered by using the [RegistrationAttribute](https://bmcdavid.github.io/DotNetStarter/register.html) or in a startup module implementing [ILocatorConfigure](https://bmcdavid.github.io/DotNetStarter/register.html).
 Packages may also perform tasks during startup and shutdown using the [IStartupModule](https://bmcdavid.github.io/DotNetStarter/modules.html) interface.

-Application developers can install the DotNetStarter package, a locator (container wrapper) package, any extension such as MVC for the full ASP.Net framework, and any NuGet packages utilizing the abstractions.
+Application developers can install the DotNetStarter package, a [locator](https://bmcdavid.github.io/DotNetStarter/custom-locator.html) (container wrapper) package, any extension such as [MVC](https://www.nuget.org/packages/DotNetStarter.Extensions.Mvc/) for the full ASP.Net framework, and any NuGet packages utilizing the abstractions.
 Owners have full control over the [startup process](https://bmcdavid.github.io/DotNetStarter/custom-objectfactory.html) which can be customized through code configuration at almost every level using a fluent configuration API.
 The framework also supports a wide variety of .NET frameworks from ASP.NET version 3.5 and up, as well as the [.NET Standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) starting at 1.0.

 Package  | Version